Castro of Zambujal: Architecture

-There are four doors within the structure (south, north, northeast and west), with the likelihood that six doors or passageways provided access to the courtyard between the fortifications inner and outer walls.
-These passages were short and narrow and permitted only one person at a time from accessing the spaces, likely on all-fours.
-One of the spaces connects the battlement's gallery and these passages.

 The houses on-site were oval shaped, approximately 6 m in diameter, and made from adobe.

 Current projects

 To prevent further ruin of the archaeology, the Municipal Council of Torres Vedras acquired 48 hectares to guarantee the protection of the national monument in 2006.

 The Portuguese Institute of Architectural Patrimony and Archaeology (IPPAR) has an architectural project to restore the adobe houses adjacent to the site, as well as a landscaping project, which included fencing the site, creating greenspaces, and the construction of support facilities, walkways, trails, explanatory signs, and a small museum.